dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 #### Identity Providers, OIDC and OAuth

-When configuring your cluster, you may be asked to provide information on the following concepts:
+When configuring your cluster, you may be asked to provide information on the following inputs:

-- **Identity Provider (IdP)**: A third party system to which user identity and authentication can be delegated.
+- **Identity Provider (IdP)**: A third-party system for delegating user identity and authentication.
-- **Client Id**: The id that is shared between the IdP and an application for exchanging data.
+- **Client Id**: Id for exchanging data that is shared between the IdP and an application.
-- **Client Secret**: The secret associated with the `client id` can be used by server applications for the purpose of exchanging tokens.
+- **Client Secret**: Secret associated with the `client id` used by server applications for exchanging tokens.
-- **Issuer URL**: The url where the IdP can be reached.
-The OIDC framework relies on conventions of which this URL is the basis.
+- **Issuer URL**: URL where the IdP can be reached, based on OIDC framework conventions.
-- **Well known configuration**: The OIDC framework is designed to be extensible.
-The parameters of your IdP are reflected in `well-known-openid-configuration`, which is read by OIDC consumers.
+- **Well-known-configuration**: Parameters of your IdP that are read by OIDC, as part of the extensible OIDC framework.
-- **Scopes**: When authenticating the IdP sometimes lists a number of scopes that the user consents to sharing with the application.
-Adding more scopes can lead to sharing more metadata with the application.
+- **Scopes**: List of scopes that user consents to share with the application.
 - **Claims**: When you configure your IdP, you can configure claims.
 Every time your IdP issues a token for a valid user, these claims add metadata as part of the token that the server can then use to tailor requests to the needs of a user. {{site.prodname}} uses this to determine the username.

 #### Cluster roles